-But recognizing that the two books are linked together we realize that Jesus' ascension into the skies wasn't the end of the story.
-We begin to understand anew that it was instead a very pivotal - and uplifting - event, and the beginning of a whole new chapter (well, book, really!) in the story of our Christian faith, of God's redeeming action in Jesus Christ lived out by the faithful.
-And after the intermission following the season ender, in the new season opener we have the two men in white robes (wonder if they were the same two who were at the empty tomb?) jolting the disciples out of their skyward-gazing reverie.
+Recognizing that these two books are linked together helps us realize that Jesus' ascension into the skies wasn't the end of the story.
+We begin to understand anew that it was instead a very pivotal - and uplifting - event and the beginning of a whole new chapter (well, book, really!) in the story of our Christian faith, the story of God's redeeming action in Jesus

+Christ lived out by the faithful.
+After the intermission following the season ender, in the new season opener we have the two men in white robes (wonder if they were the same two who were at the empty tomb?) jolting the disciples out of their skyward-gazing reverie.
 With their rhetorical question, "why are you just standing there with your mouth open staring at nothing?' they reminded the disciples not only that Jesus was coming back but also that he had given them a job to do in the meantime.